T-Systems-MMS/openapi-typescript-angular-generator/README.md

 `Docker` or `Java` must be installed for the generator to work.

 Pay attention to the input/output-parameter when using docker.
-These parameters will be used after the docker container is started and the volumne is mounted.
+These parameters will be used after the docker container is started and the volume is mounted.
 So any path-resolution, except the input-parameter is an url, will be start from `/local`.

 Proxy settings from the executed process will be applied to the openapi-generator-process.

 ### Usage of custom `FormGroup` and `FormControl` with `FormControl`-factories

-For each model is a `FormControl`-factory generated.
+For each model a `FormControl`-factory is generated.
 This factory can be used to create `FormControl`-instances:

 ```
-// generate model
+// generated model
 interface MyModel {
   value: string;
 }